Greatest Tennis Players of all time "GOATs"

 - List considers world champions and championships rather than just open slam titles

-- Players who have no weaknesses are favored thus greatly helps to have championships on all surfaces
+- Players who have no weaknesses are favored thus greatly helps to have championships on all surfaces or major tournaments where top players played

 - The competition; number of mutiple number #1 and championship players that the player faced in career